Undergraduate Transfer Students

-Test scores: transfer students do not need to submit ACT or SAT score.
+Test Scores: transfer students do not need to submit ACT or SAT scores.

 Check and see if your school has an articulation agreement here:

 This is how you will know which of the classes you already completed will be accepted by TMU specifically from your school.
 We recommend only taking classes from this list, since it is guaranteed that they will transfer to TMU.

 TMU currently has articulation agreements with colleges in the following states: Alaska, California, Colorado, Hawaii, Idaho, Iowa, Illinois, Kansas, Oklahoma, Nebraska, Nevada, New Mexico, Oregon, Texas, Utah, Washington.

 If your college is not listed, simply e-mail us at Registrar@masters.edu for approval, including these two items in your message:

 (1) Name of the college

 (2) Name/code/description of the course(s)

 Once you are accepted, TMU will have your official transcript evaluated by our registrar.
-Once evaluated, your counselor will contact you and let you know the official results.
+Once evaluated, your admissions counselor will contact you and let you know the official results.